SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-saved-filters-for-columns-on-localization-page.md

 ticket: CTM-936
 version: 1019.0.0
 ---
-Filters applied for columns in the Localization page is now saved automatically.
+Filters that apply for columns in the **Localization** page are now saved automatically.